socialshares/buttons/README.md

 </div>
 ```

-You can configure socialshares in multiple ways at [https://socialshar.es](https://socialshar.es/).
+You can install and configure socialshares in multiple ways.
+View demo and docs at [https://socialshar.es](https://socialshar.es/).